mpdf/mpdf.github.io/fonts-languages/character-substitution.md

 mPDF will try to find substitutions for any missing characters:

-1. if the character is in Unicode Plane 2 (SIP) i.e. Unicode value &gt; U+20000:
+1. if the character is in Unicode Plane 2 (SIP) i.e. Unicode value > U+20000:
     1. looks in the sip-ext font file
        (see <a href="{{ "/fonts-languages/fonts-in-mpdf-5-x.html" | prepend: site.baseurl }}">Fonts in mPDF 5.x</a>)
     2. looks in the font defined by `backupSIPFont`